viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Auto-exposition.rst

         ]
     }

-In case of a success a query Result will be returned serialized to json, this is done with Jackson.
-That allows you to use standard Jackson annotations on your query Result (if you want to use constructors with args for example).
+In case of a success a query Response will be returned serialized to json, this is done with Jackson.
+That allows you to use standard Jackson annotations on your query Response (if you want to use constructors with args for example).

 ..  _TypeAdapters: